OpenBB-finance/OpenBB/website/content/terminal/guides/intros/fixedincome.md

 └────────────┴──────────────────┴─────────────────────────┴──────────────────┴─────────────────────────┘
 ```

 For both the United States and the Eurozone, it is possible to see the current government bond yield curve.
-For the Eurozone, it is an aggregation of countries that match a specific credit rating, by default AAA.
+For the Eurozone, it is an aggregation of countries that match a specific credit rating, by default AAA, as shown with `ecbycrv`.

 ![Euro Area Yield Curve](https://user-images.githubusercontent.com/46355364/220974746-bd0fcf31-1108-458f-8f0f-893d3704ad7b.png)

 When it comes to Corporate Bonds, the major indices are included.
-These are all the ICE BofA indices and the Moody's Aaa and Baa indices.
+These are the ICE BofA indices and the Moody's Aaa and Baa indices.
 Based on a query, specific benchmarks can be found.
-For example a collection of indices matching a variety of bond maturities.
+For example a collection of indices matching a variety of bond maturities with `icebofa --duration`.

 ![ICE BOFA](https://user-images.githubusercontent.com/46355364/220975450-c3940875-8f47-48ca-9e19-c736bbc3f733.png)